 The boot args are restored to their original registers and plat_setup() and plat_warmboot_setup() are invoked for cold and warm boot respectively.
-During cold boot, the platform is expected to consume the boot manifest which is part of the RMM-EL3 communications interface.
+During cold boot, the platform is expected to consume the boot manifest which is part of the boot contract.
 The platform initializes any platform specific peripherals and also intializes and configures the translation table contexts for Stage 1.